dullhunk/book/careers-lab/cvapps/verbsoft.md

-# Verbs for describing what you've done
+# Verbs for emphasising what you've done

-Many employers have told us that they don't just want to know what gradauates know, but what they have done.
+Many employers have told us that they don't just want to know what graduates **know**, but what they have actually **done**.

 A good way to emphasize what you've done, rather than what you know is to start the description of it with a verb.

-So, for example, instead of saying e.g. In my second year software engineering module I used Java, Eclipse and JUnit to build an open source software ()
+So, for example, instead of saying e.g.

+* In my second year software engineering module I used Java, Eclipse and JUnit to test and build an open source software project

+you could say:

-* Built and tested a large open source game called Stendhal (stendhalgame.org) using Eclipse, Java, JUnit and ... etc
+* Built and tested an open source Massively Multiplayer Online Role-Playing Game (MMORPG) called Stendhal (stendhalgame.org) using Eclipse, Java, JUnit and ... etc

+The CV and LinkedIn guide from the Careers Service [http://man.ac.uk/6Ef90a](http://man.ac.uk/6Ef90a) which has a list of handy verbs you can use on page 10.
+The verbs listed below are particularly useful for describing your software engineering and problem solving skills:

-# Verbs for describing engineering
+# Verbs for describing software engineering

 * added (e.g. new features)
 * analysed (e.g. the requirements)